The New Kingdom is the period covering the Eighteenth, Nineteenth, and Twentieth dynasties of Egypt, from the 16th century BC to the 11th century BC.

 The Macedonians under Alexander the Great ushered in the Hellenistic (Greek) period with his conquest of Persia and Egypt.
 The Argeads ruled from 332 to 309 BC:

-The second Hellenistic dynasty, the Ptolemies ruled Egypt from 305 BC until Egypt became a province of Rome in 30 BC (whenever two dates overlap, that means there was a co-regency).
-These rulers, of Greek extraction, were in frequent conflict over the throne.
-Their wives often joined the fray, adding to the confusion.
+The second Hellenistic dynasty, the Ptolemies ruled Egypt from 305 BC until Egypt became a province of Rome in 30 BC Some pharohs ruled together as a co-regency.
+These rulers were Greeks, more concerned with power than with good governance.
+They were in frequent conflict over the throne.
 One would imagine the people of Egypt wished to return to the days of Divine Pharaohs, whose legitimacy was rarely challenged.

 |Berenice I||Wife of Ptolemy I||?-285 BC|